What's your real estate love language? 5 ways to repurpose content

 Don't Forget to Distribute Your Content!

 One of the biggest mistakes I see people make is their failure to properly distribute their content.
 If you have a new blog post, video, or podcast episode, make sure you're sharing that link on social media and boosting those posts that get good responses.
-Join Facebook groups to get additional page views and more followers and likes.
+Join Facebook or LinkedIn groups to get additional page views and more followers and likes.

 Use a social media scheduling platform to roll out links and graphic elements.
 Buffer is a great way to pre-schedule your social media shares, or automate them across platforms with IFTTT (If This, Then That).